 Where is Himachal Pradesh Located?

-Himachal Pradesh is a northern state of India and borders with the Tibet Autonomous Region of China in the east, Jammu and Kashmir on the north, Punjab on the southwest, Haryana on the south, Uttarakhand on the southeast.
+Himachal Pradesh is a northern state of India and borders the Tibet Autonomous Region of China in the east, Jammu and Kashmir in the north, Punjab in the southwest, Haryana in the south, and Uttarakhand in the southeast.

 Why should you visit Himachal Pradesh?

 Himachal Pradesh is an amazing state and is blessed with natural bounties.
 Encompassed by the mighty Himalayas and most of the state nestled in the foothills of the Dhauladhar ranges.
-Boasts of splendid monasteries, ancient temples, glacier lakes, high-altitude mountain passes, gurgling waterfalls, and glistening rivers, Himachal Pradesh is a paradise for nature lovers and adventure enthusiasts.
-There are a plethora of pilgrimage sites that attract millions of devotees every year.
+Himachal Pradesh is a paradise for nature lovers and adventure enthusiasts boasts of splendid monasteries, ancient temples, glacier lakes, high-altitude mountain passes, gurgling waterfalls, and glistening rivers.
+In addition, there are a plethora of pilgrimage sites that attract millions of devotees every year.
 From wildlife sanctuaries and trekking trails to architectural marvels and natural bounties, Himachal Pradesh offers endless opportunities to indulge in exploration tours of the state.